 World's Greatest Dad 2009, R)

-Wonderful is word often misused but I think it's quite apt here.
-Bobcat Goldthwait, of all people, has produced something beautiful out of something horrid although I think it's lack of success might have something to do with people misinterpretation.
-Audiences have been so dumbed down over the years they no longer see something truly wonderful and selfless as this.
+Wonderful is word often misused and certainly rarely used in describing a black comedy but I think it's quite apt here.
+Bobcat Goldthwait, of all people, has produced something beautiful out of something absolutely horrid, although I think it's lack of success might have something to do with people's misinterpretation.
+Audiences have been so dumbed down over the years they no longer see something truly wonderful and selfless as this is.
+Finding beauty in something so tragically ugly is a gift.
 I'm gushing.
 I'm so impressed though, as a fan of original cinema and the odd black comedy.
 It made my wife cry.
-If you knew my wife I wouldn't have to write a review, you'd just know it was brilliant.
+If you knew my wife I wouldn't have to write a review, you'd just know it was brilliant because she wept.

 My Dog Tulip 2010, Unrated)

 Although My Dog Tulip will appeal to Dog lovers for obvious reasons, it will probably appeal more to fans of J.R.
 Ackerley.
 I haven't yet read the book but I have read 'We think the world of you' and it now seems obvious that Evie the German shepherd from that story was based on the real life Tulip, which excited my quite a bit as it is one of my favourite books.
 My Dog Tulip is a warts and all story about dogs; dogs bark, they jump up at you, they poo and do other such uncivilised things.
 They do not skateboard or wear baseball hats!
 Everything about this animated adaptation is perfect, I wouldn't change a thing and it is now quite firmly in my favourite films of all time.